beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ## 2. Compiling and Running with Tornado SDK

-The example above is already provided in the `examples` directory.
+The example above is provided in the `examples` directory.
 To compile with Tornado SDK, there is a utility command that sets all the `CLASSPATHs` to use Tornado.
 Alternatively, you can use the standard JDK 1.8 and define all jars in `share/java/tornado` into your `CLASSPATHs`.